-\7 When an arbitrator is called upon to interpret and apply a collective bargaining agreement in a particular situation, the goal is to do so in accordance with the intent of the parties.
+7 When an arbitrator is called upon to interpret and apply a collective bargaining agreement in a particular situation, the goal is to do so in accordance with the intent of the parties.
 The intent of the parties can be easier or more difficult to determine, depending upon the particular situation.
 The parties in the present case, for instance, could have expressly provided in the Agreement that an employee is required to work a certain amount in the eligibility year in order to earn vacation.
 That would have made it easier to determine the intent of the parties in this case, perhaps to the point that there would have been no need for an arbitration.
 They did not, however, include such an express requirement.
 The Union argues that this means that there is no such work requirement.
 The Arbitrator disagrees.
 The absence of such a provision may be relevant, but it is not dispositive.
+The parties could also have expressly provided in the Agreement that an employee earns vacation while on layoff.
+That, likewise, would have made it easier to determine the intent of the parties to determine the intent of the parties requires that there would have been no need for an arbitration.
+They did not, however, include the aspect of such a provision may be relevant, but it is not dispositive.
 The parties could also have expressly provided in the Agreement that an employee earns vacation while on layoff.
 That, likewise, would have made it easier to determine the intent of the parties in this case, perhaps to the point that there would have been no need for an arbitration.
 They did not, however, include that express provision either.